YT3DVision/RainRemovalLFI/README.md

 ## Dataset

-        Our dataset can be downloaded at the following link:https://cowtransfer.com/s/873bd761954b44 or  Open [Cow Express] cowtransfer.com and use the transfer password: 4cavo5 to extract;
+        Our dataset can be downloaded at the following link:https://cowtransfer.com/s/873bd761954b44.
+It is also possible to extract these data from cowtransfer.com using the transfer password: 4cavo5.

 ##Dataset Composition：